hapax/hapax.github.io/assets/boring.md

 But the contradiction here does not mean that $B_\mathbb{R}$ is non-empty.
 After all, most of $\mathbb{R}$ is indescribable for set-theoretic reasons.
-Instead, it means that there *cannot be any explicit function* $f$.
+Instead, it means that there *cannot be any explicit function*
+$f$.
+More generally, there cannot be any explicit rule which, given a subset of $\mathbb{R}$, explicitly gives some unique number.
+If there was, we could apply it to $B_\mathbb{R}$ and get the same contradiction.

 <!-- But that does not mean there is no such functon; rather, the law must
 remain unwritten.